 As an organisation, we are continually examining how we monitor and evaluate both our performance against targets, and the continued relevance of those targets.
-We welcome and encourage ideas and suggestions from all of our stakeholders as to how we can improve both the reach and buy-in of the Clean Athletics message and these should be directed to the Clean Athletics Education Coordinator (contact details on page 11 of this document) in the first instance.
+We welcome and encourage ideas and suggestions from all stakeholders as to how we can improve both the reach and buy-in of the Clean Athletics message and these should be directed to the Clean Athletics Manager (contact details on page 11 of this document) in the first instance.